julenmendieta/SparseDataModelling/README.md

 - <ins>10_communityAnalysis.ipynb</ins>: Contains the code to analyse the communities of genes obtained in <ins>09_co-occurrenceMatrix.ipynb</ins> in terms of distances and expression (Figure 4F,G and Supplementary Figure 6 from the manuscript).
 Depends on data from <ins>02_clusterModelsEnsemble.ipynb</ins> and <ins>09_co-occurrenceMatrix.ipynb</ins>.

-### Parameters to be modified in the Notebooks
+## Parameters to be modified in the Notebooks
 Every Notebook has a section named “Parameters to modify” that contains all the parameters that must be modified according to the users aim and data.
 The only Notebook that contains an additional section to be modified is <ins>02_chooseBestParameters.ipynb</ins>, that requires the user in section "Generate file with top parameters" to decide which are the dcutoff and maxdist values that best correlations have shown before.

-### Testing that the modelling works well
+## Testing that the modelling works well
 Users can set as True the variable "runFastTest" in <ins>01_modellingParametersGridSearch.ipynb</ins> and <ins>03_modelling.ipynb</ins> to test in a short time that the code for the modelling is working well.

 ## Using a cluster to run the modelling
 The most time consuming steps in this repository are the ones involving 01_inputData and 02_modelling.
-For this reason, some users might want to run them in a cluster so that more resources can be allocated for the task.
-Hence, the code needed for these steps has been stored in the "codeScripts" folder as a set of scripts that can be executed in the terminal and hence submitted to a job queue.
+For this reason, some users might want to run them in a cluster, so that more resources can be allocated for the task.
+Hence, the code needed for these steps has been stored in the "codeScripts" folder as a set of scripts that can be executed in the terminal and submitted to a job queue.
+Users still need to modify some [parameters](#parameters-to-be-modified-in-the-notebooks) present at the beginning of the scripts.

 NOTE: For a matter of consistency the code of the scripts in "codeScripts" is the same as the one found in the Notebooks (with minor differences).
-The only change that users have to note is that the section with the variables to be modified has been moved to the beginning of the script.
+They only difference regards to the code referring to 02_chooseBestParameters.ipynb, which has been splited into two scripts (02a_chooseBestParameters.py and 02b_storeBestParameters.py) so that all the variables to be modified are easily found.

-## Folder structure
+## Folder structure and content
-Note: Avoid using '_' in any folder inside or in the root of the location of this repository.
+Note: Avoid using '_' in any folder inside or in the root of the location of this repository in your computer.

 - "additionalInput" folder contains text files with additional data to be loaded, like enhancer and promoter coordinates, and methylation or gene expression data.